notdifficult/SPT-Miyuki-MainMenu-Music/forge.sp-tarkov.com.md

    ```

 ## important!
-> The archive does not contain music, so as not to violate copyright!
-Therefore, first add your music, and then if the music does not play, write that the mod does not work!

 > I just wanted to add my own music to the menu.

 > It does not replace the default music, you can mute it in the game settings.